 Subsequently, to introduce this semantic boundary in the reconstruction network, we designed an Object-Aware Self-Attention (OSOA) mechanism as Eq.~\eqref{m1-2},

-where $\cdot$ is Hadamard product, $d_k$ is the dimension of the key or query, and $T$ is the matrix transpose operator. $Q \in \mathbb{R}^{T \times C\times H\times W}$ is the query in $T$ key layers of the transformer-based network. $K$ and $V$ is the key and value of this network.
-By inserting $C_{o_n}$ to $Q$, the reconstruction network can identify semantic boundaries explicitly.
+where $\cdot$ is Hadamard product, $d_k$ is the dimension of the key or query, and $T$ is the matrix transpose operator. $Q \in \mathbb{R}^{T \times C\times H\times W}$ is the query in $T$ key layers of the transformer-based network. $K$ and $V$ are the keys and values of this network, respectively.
+By inserting $C_{o_n}$ to $Q$, the reconstruction network can explicitly identify semantic boundaries.